-The party applying for pre-trial examination must show that (a) the witness' evidence is necessary for the party's case; (b) the other parties do not agree that the witness' evidence be given in an affidavit without cross-examination; and (c) the witness will not be able or is unwilling to attend trial or give evidence by live video / television link, or the witness' age or health makes it likely that the witness will pass away before or become incapable of testifying at trial.
+The party applying for pre-trial examination must show that (a) the witness' evidence is necessary for the party's case; (b) the other parties do not agree that the witness' evidence be given in an affidavit without crossexamination; and (c) the witness will not be able or willing to attend trial or give evidence by live video / television link, or the witness' age or health makes it likely that the witness will pass away before or become incapable of testifying at trial.
+If the pre-trial examination is to be conducted outside Singapore, the application must also state (a) the place where the pre-trial examination is to be conducted; (b) that the law of that place allows the pretrial examination to be conducted in that place; (c) the particulars and remuneration of the examiner who will be conducting the pre-trial examination; and (d) the rules that will apply to the pre-trial examination.